I know it seems early and we haven’t even had Easter yet, but I’m already thinking about a Mother’s Day dinner menu, and this is the starter.

 If you’re looking for delicious, simple party food or even a tasty but easy weeknight dinner this has to be on the list.
 Perfectly grilled prawns, glazed with saffron honey sauce and dipped in a crunchy Chorizo Dukkah is the perfect start or meal.

-More recipes in this menu (links to be added as the posts are published)
+More recipes in this menu

 FOR THE DUKKAH